caizhengxin/vscodefileheader/README.md

 ## Features

-* Automatic update time and author
+* Support for automatic update time and author
-* Custom template(header/body)
+* Support for custom template(header/body)
 * Support for multiple languages
 * Support for suffix name mapping templates
-* Support ignore filehader
+* Support for ignore sufixx

 ## Demo